vash6618/dis_assign_2/README.md

             4) Put an item for sale: 422.679 ms
             5) Change the sale price of an item: 228.51 ms
             6) Remove an item for sale: 288.625 ms
-            7) Display items currently on sale put up by this seller: 215.904 ms, 196.48 ms
+            7) Display items currently on sale put up by this seller: 215.904 ms
-            8) Get seller rating: 211.828
+            8) Get seller rating: 211.828 ms

         Buyer APIs
              1) Create Buyer Account: 404.968 ms